 First, choose a pan large enough for eggs to lay flat in a single layer.
 Next, fill the pan about half way, with enough water to cover the raw eggs by a few inches.
 Add the vinegar and salt.
 Bring the water just to a boil then turn it down part way.
 With a kitchen skimmer, lower the raw eggs gently into the barely boiling water.

 While the eggs are cooking fill a medium bowl with ice and water.
 When the timer goes off, use the skimmer to lift the eggs into the ice bath to cool.
 Chill until very cold, about 15 minutes.
 Remove eggs from the ice bath and dry on a clean kitchen towel.
 Refrigerate until needed.
 Cooked eggs will last about 7 days in an air tight container in the refrigerator.

 The Real Test

 The real test came when I needed to boil 6 dozen eggs for an emergency catered event.
 With a busy day (not to mention I was in another city when I got the call!), I did not start cooking until 11:00 PM.
 I used this method and within the hour had 6 dozen lovely smooth eggs chilling in the refrigerator.
 Hallelujah!
-I am not sure why this works; I just know it works for me.
+I am not sure why this works; I just know it works for me (and it's kitchen chemistry).
 Try it and let me know how it works for you.

 What to Do With Hard Boiled Eggs